Ophthalmic Medical Assisting Certificate

 Ophthalmic Assistants are ophthalmic allied health professionals who perform procedures under the supervision of an Ophthalmologist.
 An Ophthalmic Assistant may be responsible for taking patient histories, providing patient services, administering diagnostic tests and maintenance of ophthalmic equipment.
 The Ophthalmic Medical Assisting program combines academic instruction and clinical experience under professional supervision.

-PROGRAM STATUS: The Ophthalmic Medical Assisting program is now accepting for Fall 2015.
+PROGRAM STATUS: The Ophthalmic Medical Assisting program is offered at the Eastern Campus and is now accepting applications for Fall 2015.

 Drug Screening Info (Students must check with their program manager BEFORE they proceed with a Drug Screen)